testfairy/docs/docs/071_Testers/200_Registering_Your_iOS_Device_UDID_Number.md

 ### When asked to register your device

-1. Open the invitation email and follow the link to register your mobile device in TestFairy.
+1. Open the invitation email and follow the link to //**register your mobile device in TestFairy**//.
-2. Click the Install button to install the TestFairy profile.
+2. Make sure you open the link with the **Safari** browser.
+3. The link will open your tester dashboard at [my.testfairy.com](https://my.testfairy.com) and display the `Register device` button.
+Click it to initiate the download.
+4. You will be prompted to download the TestFairy configuration profile.
+Click the **Allow** button to download it.
+5. Once the profile was downloaded go to the **settings app** and click on the **profile downloaded** menu.
+6. The profile installer will open.
+Click on **Install**.
-3. Your device is now registered in TestFairy.
+7. Your device is now registered in TestFairy.
 Please wait for the developer to send you a download link.

 ### Downloading apps